The Anatomical Theatre at the University of PaduaUnknown places & works

 The bodies which were to be used for autopsies were delivered to the University by the judicial authorities: though not exclusively, they were often the corpses of executed people.
 In order for lessons to be held regularly, so-called 'stewards' who had the task of procuring the necessary corpses were appointed.
 Once executions started to become rare, the Anatomical Theatre ceased to operate.

-You can visit the Anatomical Theatre by taking a guided tour of Palazzo del Bo, the historic home of the University of Padua, or by booking our Your Own Padova, a fascinating private tour of Padua!
+You can visit the Anatomical Theatre by taking a guided tour of Palazzo del Bo, the historic home of the University of Padua, or by booking our Padua private tour with access to the Anatomical Theater!